NordlichtS/custom-shaders-RedAlert3/README.md

 Left=original game shader, Right=new shader.
 As you may notice, the shadow's edge is also smoothed and anti-aliased.
 ![alt text](https://github.com/NordlichtS/custom-shaders-RedAlert3/blob/main/preview_images/pcfshadow.png)
 skybox is not needed, the shader will simulate a skybox with reflect vector and current roughness.

+Here's also a video demo of my latest attempt to make a more "3d printing" effect when building up an object in the game, that has starry light rays descend from sky  and morph into a new triangle, one by one they build up a new structure.
+DX9 doesn't have geometry shader so i used multiple passes to handle different parts. (purely shadercontrolled, no new models needed) https://www.bilibili.com/video/BV1LZ421x7rJ/?

 the original game used a very lasy way to shade the lights received from nearby point light sources (usually flame or laser VFX) which is a waste for such a nice feature.
 I implemented BRDF for all my point lights (the function was originally written for directional sunlight, but turns out even better for point light sources with correct decay multiplier)